 Studies have shown that that ransomware has seen a 2500% rise since 2016, with over 6300 marketplaces and nearly 45000 product listings.
 The total market value estimates have totaled out at almost $1 Billion.

 Ransomware: The Business Model

 The rise of ransomware is hinged on fairly simple business principles; notably, supply meeting demand, low barrier to entry, low capital investment, easy scalability, and a large market to target.

 The world’s environment was rife for a cyber threat like ransomware; much of its rise comes down to advancing technology and sheer opportunity.
 We now live in an increasingly online world, our phones and laptops hold some of our most sensitive and personal information, likewise, businesses often hold their entire businesses on servers with no backups.
 Everyone is now a mark, exacerbated often by lax security and poor employee training.

 The days of ransomware and viruses being only for sophisticated hackers are long gone.
 Ransomware-as-a-Service has seen to this; RaaS is a completely turnkey solution enabling anyone to participate in these illicit activities, with no coding experience or technical skills, if you can navigate the dark web you can join in on ransomware campaigns, even with no capital investment.

-It can be sent for free: р-mail, which is still most common means of ransomware infection allowed criminals to distribute ransomware to 100,000s or even millions of people in one blast.
-We are also moving into a world which not only is everyone a mark, but everything: IoT could lead to everything from cars to fridges being held to ransom.
+It can be sent for free: р-mail, which is still the most common means of ransomware infection allowed criminals to distribute ransomware to 100,000s or even millions of people in one blast.
+We are also moving into a world in which not only is everyone a mark but everything: IoT could lead to everything from cars to fridges being held to ransom.